Fall Internships in DC | Wolf Trap

 • Exceptional customer service skills, creativity, and initiative

-The Education Administration interns will work closely with the Wolf Trap Education team to facilitate and promote a wide range of programs for learners of all ages from children and families to college students and teachers.
-Depending on the intern's area of interest, they will work with the Institute for Early Learning Through the Arts or the Internships and Community Programs team.
-Projects specific to each team can be found below:
+The Education Administration-Early Childhood intern will work closely with the Wolf Trap Institute team to facilitate and promote a wide range of programs for learners of all ages from children and families to teachers.

 Institute for Early Learning Through the Arts

-• Contribute to the planning and implementation of the Internship and Apprenticeship Program, Grants for High School Performing Arts Teachers, Field Trips, and Children’s Theatre-in-the-Woods
+• Contribute to the planning and implementation of the Internship and Apprenticeship Program, Grants for Performing Arts Teachers, Field Trips, and Children's Theatre-in-the-Woods

-• Coordinate and implement networking events for the Internship and Apprenticeship Program
+• Coordinate and implement events for the Internship and Apprenticeship Program

 • Contribute to the marketing and promotion of Children's Theatre-in-the-Woods and the Internship and Apprenticeship Program